 Launched in 2014, King Abdullah Port (KAP) is Saudi Arabia’s newest port facility.
 It’s been growing and improving ever since and is already targeting to be one of the 10 largest ports in the near future.

-- King Abdullah Port has over 30 docks (some with more than 18m in depth) equipped with large cranes.
+King Abdullah Port has over 30 docks (some with more than 18 m depth) equipped with large cranes.

 Besides featuring top-class infrastructure, the port also has the following advantages:

-- Local costs at King Abdullah Port are approximately $300 cheaper than Jeddah port.
+Local costs at King Abdullah Port are approximately $300 cheaper than the Jeddah port.

 Strategically located on Saudi Arabia’s Red Sea coast, KAP is often promoted as the gateway to the Middle East.
 It also lies directly on the main Asia-Europe trunk line, giving it the potential to reduce East-West transshipment times up to a week.